telefonicaid/fiware-orion/doc/manuals/admin/database_admin.md

 NGSI specifies an expiration time for registrations and subcriptions (both NGSI9 and NGSI10 subscriptions).
-Orion Context Broker doesn't delete the expired documents (it just ignores them) due to the fact that expired registrations/subscription can be "re-activated" by an update of their duration.
+Orion Context Broker doesn't delete the expired documents (they are just ignored) as expired registrations/subscription can be "re-activated" using a subscription update request, modifying their duration.

 However, expired registrations/subscriptions consume space in the database, so they can be "purged" from time to time.
 In order to help